The call was illegal. The lawsuit is free. The choice is yours.

 costs you exactly $0

-This sounds impossible.
-It's not.
-Federal law built the fee structure this way intentionally — to create lawyers who are financially motivated to hunt for FDCPA violations on your behalf.
+Federal law built this fee structure deliberately — to create attorneys who are financially motivated to hunt for FDCPA violations on your behalf, no government agency required.

 1